Electroconvulsive Therapy (ECT)

 - Long-lasting seizure

-- Having a history of heart problems, stroke, or high blood pressure
+- A history of heart problems, stroke, or high blood pressure

 - Increased age